ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 ![Pool with a beautiful view to the volcano](/assets/images/IMG_0222.jpg)

 My friend preferred to travel by taxi which turned out to be a great decision.
 Her driver, Artom, invited us to visit the place where he was born and raised.
 Off from the common tourist attractions, we drove about 30 km into the countryside in the north west of Lombok.
-As soon as we reached the village, we were surrounded by curious kids who just left the school: Who are these strangers and what are they doing in our village?
+As soon as we reached the village, we were surrounded by curious kids: Who are these strangers and what are they doing in our village?

 ![Surrounded by curious kids](/assets/images/IMG_0220.jpg)